CJHunter91/CC_Solitiare/readme.md

-My own version of Solitare on Android
+My own version of Solitaire on Android

 Project is made using Java on Android IDE